raulmont/wrl-lts19-nvidia-containers/README.md

 # NVIDIA container runtime for Wind River Linux
 This demo is part of the WindRiver Labs project available at: http://labs.windriver.com

-To enable NVIDIA containers Docker need to have the nvidia-containers-runtime which is a modified version of runc adding a custom pre-start hook to all containers.
-The nvidia-containers-runtime communicates docker with libnvidia-container, the library that automatically configure GNU/Linux containers leveraging NVIDIA hardware.
+To enable NVIDIA containers, Docker needs to have the nvidia-containers-runtime which is a modified version of runc that adds a custom pre-start hook to all containers.
+The nvidia-containers-runtime communicates docker using the library libnvidia-container, which automatically configures GNU/Linux containers leveraging NVIDIA hardware.
 This library relies on kernel primitives and is designed to be agnostic of the container runtime.

 ## Prerequisites
 You are required to download NVIDIA property code from their website.
 To do so, you will need to create an NVIDIA Developer Network aacount.